The History and Future of Cellular Technology

 The key is capacity.

-The faster the network can serve you whatever it is you’ve asked for, the faster it can get on to serving the next person.
+The faster the network can serve you whatever you’ve asked for, the faster it can move on to serving the next person.

 With only so much spectrum to go around and networks in many areas already oversaturated, more speed is almost a matter of survival.
-This is why the carriers were so eager to shut down 3G networks quickly - slower 3G data networks hog up more network airtime so it costs carriers more to serve 3G data than it would to send the same data to 4G/LTE or 5G users.
+This is why the carriers were so eager to shut down 3G networks quickly - slower 3G data networks hog up more network airtime compared to LTE and 5G, so it costs carriers more to serve 3G data than it would to send the same data to 4G/LTE or 5G users.

-In short, newer LTE and 5G technology allow carriers to provide faster service for more people and devices at once using the same spectrum.
+In short, newer technology allows carriers to provide faster service for more people and devices simultaneously using the same spectrum.

 Summary: 5G Is Here But Still Evolving

-Cellular is not a fixed technology, it has constantly been evolving for over 40 years to accommodate increased demands on speed and capacity.
-As the carriers each evolve their networks, consumers must keep their cellular devices current to maximize their access.
+Cellular technology is not fixed.
+It has been constantly evolving for over 40 years to accommodate increased demands on speed and capacity.
+As carriers evolve their networks, consumers must keep their cellular devices current to maximize access.

 Additional Reading